Edgar-Donk/edgar-donk.github.io/README.md

 in ttkthemes a widget is affected both by the image and general colours.
 In this regard tkinter's Text is a useful tool in that the name and its colour representation can be made in one line.
 In 06combobox_text_themes.py we have a dictionary of element_options containing a list of elements with their options, colour, size and font, these are then listed in style configure these can then be added to the
-Text widget so that we display each element its option and if a colour shows the hash value and a rectangle of colour.
+Text widget so that we display each element its option and a colour shows the hash value and a rectangle of colour.
 Almost all the elements react as expected except for the font for combobox, which is unusual in that it will not react with configure and the style property, nor will it change with the font property - as the Entry widget does.
 A special class is therefore required to allow us to change the font of a specified combobox, which is written to allow other properties to be included.
 A simpler method is to use